 - Systems: The Company designs, assembles, and installs modular hardware systems and performs configuration of embedded software.
 Systems include the delivery of hardware and an embedded software component, sold as either a perpetual or term-based on-premise license, that automate customers' depalletizing, storage, selection, and palletization warehousing processes.
 The modular hardware and embedded software are each not capable of being distinct because a customer cannot benefit from the hardware or software on their own.
 Accordingly, they are treated as a single performance obligation.
 Fees for systems are typically fixed or cost-plus fixed fee amounts that are due based on the achievement of a variety of milestones beginning at contract inception through final acceptance.
-The substantial majority of the Company's embedded software component is sold as a perpetual on-premise license; however, the Company does sell an immaterial amount of term-based on-premise licenses. - Software maintenance and support: Software maintenance and support refer to support services that provide the customer with technical support, updates, and upgrades to the embedded software license.
-Fees for the software maintenance and support services are typically payable in advance on a quarterly, or annual basis over the term of the software maintenance and support service contract, which term can range from one to 15 years but, for a substantial majority of the Company's software maintenance and support contracts, is 15 years. - Operation services: The Company provides the customer with assistance operating the System and ensuring user experience is optimized for efficiency and effectiveness.
+The substantial majority of the Company's embedded software component is sold as a perpetual on-premise license; however, the Company does sell an immaterial amount of term-based on-premise licenses. - 2.
+Software maintenance and support: Software maintenance and support refer to support services that provide the customer with technical support, updates, and upgrades to the embedded software license.
+Fees for the software maintenance and support services are typically payable in advance on a quarterly, or annual basis over the term of the software maintenance and support service contract, which term can range from one to 15 years but, for a substantial majority of the Company's software maintenance and support contracts, is 15 years.

+3. Operation services: The Company provides the customer with assistance operating the System and ensuring user experience is optimized for efficiency and effectiveness.
 Fees for operation services are typically invoiced to customers on a time and materials basis monthly in arrears or using a fixed fee structure.

 The Company recognizes revenue upon transfer of control of promised goods or services in a contract with a customer, generally as title and risk of loss pass to the customer, in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
 Revenue is recognized only to the extent that it is probable that a significant reversal of revenue will not occur and when collection is considered probable.
 In instances where the timing of revenue recognition differs from the timing of invoicing, the Company has determined its contracts do not include a significant financing component.
 Taxes collected from customers, which are subsequently remitted to governmental authorities, are excluded from revenue.
-Shipping and handling costs billed to customers are included in revenue and the related costs are included in cost of revenue when control transfers to the customer.
-The Company presents amounts collected from customers for sales and other taxes net of the related amounts remitted.
+Shipping and handling costs billed to customers for sales and other taxes net of the related amounts remitted.